-Intermediate pieces on the cylinder flow and return are parts of the connection set for the DHW cylinder.
+The required intermediate pieces (Rp 3⁄4, female thread) on the cylinder flow and return are part of the connection set for the DHW cylinder.

 If no DHW cylinder is being connected, seal off the connections with caps.

 Gas condensing combi boiler